 The PhD program provides training through advanced coursework and an in-depth thesis research experience.
 Applicants with an undergraduate degree or a Master’s degree in Materials Science or a related field (e.g. physics, chemistry, engineering) are welcome to apply.
 All PhD students in good standing receive financial support, including a living stipend/salary, full tuition, and a health insurance subsidy.

-Applications for Autumn 2021 are now OPEN.
-All applications must be submitted by Tuesday, December 1, 2020, by 11:59 pm (PST).
+Applications for Autumn 2021 are now CLOSED.
 Please follow Grad Admission- Step by Step Application Guide (aka Tips & Tricks) on the application process, bypass sections, requirements, and after-submission instructions.

 The fee for online graduate applications is $125.
 Any graduate program applicant may apply for a fee waiver through the Stanford School of Engineering.
 Additionally, all US applicants who qualify for a GRE Fee Reduction or were participants in one of the Diversity Programs listed automatically qualify for a graduate application fee waiver.